 There are some, however, for whom neither of these programs is possible.
 We recognize a definite obligation to provide the best possible training for mature individuals who have experienced a call from God to one of the gospel ministries, but find it impossible to complete their college training.
-Students aged 25 and older, without a college degree, but with a high school diploma or its equivalent, may be accepted for study in regular Seminary classes to pursue a program leading to either the Diploma in Theology or the Diploma in Educational Leadership.
+Students aged 25 and older, without a college degree, but with a high school diploma or its equivalent, may be accepted for study in regular Seminary classes to pursue a program leading to a diploma.

-Diploma program objectives are the same as those of the corresponding master's degrees.
+Diploma program objectives are substantially the same as those of the corresponding master's degrees.
 Curriculum plans are available from the Director of Admissions.
-Student spouses with a high school diploma but not a college degree are encouraged to enroll in these programs.
+Student spouses with a high school diploma but not a college degree are encouraged to enroll in these programs also.